-Today was my first day, officially learning Spanish in a formal class with an experienced Spanish language teacher in a local community center.
+Today was my first Spanish class, officially learning Spanish in a formal class with an experienced Spanish language teacher in a local community center.

 Phew…what can I say about the class?